ShenLab/PreMode/README.md

 This is the repository for our manuscript "PreMode predicts mode of action of missense variants by deep graph representation learning of protein sequence and structural context" posted on bioRxiv.

 # Data
+Please use the git lfs to download all files in `data.files/` folder Unzip the files with this script

 Please unzip `MAVE.tgz`, `ICC.tgz`, `pathogenicity.tgz` and put them under your data directory.

 For use of `MAVE.tgz`, we curated from MAVEDB.
 (DOI: 10.1186/s13059-019-1845-6)